stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

                                                                   .=w.*
 ```

-By reversing the art rendering process we can obtain the result of `x % n` for each character `x` of the flag and each moduli from `[2, 3, 5, 7]`.
+By reversing the art rendering process we can obtain the result of `x % n` for each character `x` of the flag and each modulus `n` from `[2, 3, 5, 7]`.
 By the Chinese Remainder Theorem (CRT), these values (called residues) allow us to distinguish between all values from 0 up to and including 209 (`2 * 3 * 5 * 7 - 1`).

 There is nice maths we can do to reverse it, but I wanted to solve this challenge quickly, and there are only 128 possible values for each character of the flag (if we assume that it's ASCII).
-I think you can guess what approach I took instead of implementing a CRT solver...
+I think you can guess which approach I took instead of implementing a CRT solver...

 ```py
 palette = '.=w-o^*'